angx-system/angeliax/SCHEMA.md

   floor, ruling out single-citation handshakes without over-burdening small or newly initialized bases.
 The exact minimum is a tuning decision, not fixed here — to be resolved with developers.
+- **Base keypair derivation.** Proposed: the base keypair is derived as a child key from the same seed as the space keypair that triggered Initialize Base — the same sibling-derivation technique angx-bridge uses for its Reticulum key.
+This would make the relationship cryptographically verifiable by any client, closing the self-curation gap at the protocol level rather than relying on a recorded field.
+  Exact derivation mechanic to be resolved with developers.

 ---